homermultitext/hmt-digital/README.md

 In your clone of `citeservlet`, set the value of `customDir` to the `hmt` directory of this repository.
 You can then use the generic `gradle war` or `gradle jettyRunWar` tasks within `citeservlet`.

 See the documentation in `citeservlet` for more details on how you can configure and customize it.

+### `citeservlet` configurations ##

+The `confs` dir includes configuration files for running HMT Digital locally, or for installing on HMT project systems.